gehongyan/WebSocketDemo/README.md

 # WebSocketDemo

-A WebSocket demo based on Discord.Net
+A WebSocket demo based on the design of Discord.Net.